ggnohc/Rover/Rover_writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.

-##### 1.1 By consulting the following [tutorial](http://docs.opencv.org/3.2.0/df/d9d/tutorial_py_colorspaces.html), was able to determine the appropriate color range for yellow.
+* By consulting the following [tutorial](http://docs.opencv.org/3.2.0/df/d9d/tutorial_py_colorspaces.html), was able to determine the appropriate color range for yellow.
 Tested on "example_rock1.jpg" (rock in open area), "example_rock2.jpg" (rock in shade) and my own recorded data, the thresh hold is showing positive result, i.e. able to detect the whole rock, and rock only.
 I used the recommended method and change the color scheme from RGB to HSV.

 **Rock sample 1**
 ![Rock sample 1][example_rock1]